Interstate 110 (Mississippi): History

 Completed in the late 1980s, it is the latest interstate to be numbered I-110.

 In 2012, Mississippi Department of Transportation (MDOT) officials started a project to extend I-110 past the Sangani Boulevard intersection across the Tchoutacabouffa River back into Biloxi city proper to end at an intersection with Brandon James Drive.
 The extension would include a new overpass for Sangani Boulevard/Promanade Parkway and a new interstate-grade intersection between I-110 and Sangani/Promanade.
-The project was slated to be completed in the middle of 2013.
+The overpass was completed in July 2013 for a cost of $7.3 million.